bterwijn/memory_graph/README.md

 ## Call Stack ##
-The function `mg.get_call_stack()` returns the complete call stack, including all local variables for each function in the stack.
+The function `mg.get_call_stack()` returns the complete call stack, including all local variables for each function on the stack.
 This allows us to simultaneously visualize the local variables of all the called functions.
 By doing so, we can identify whether any local variables from different functions in the call stack share data with one another.
 Here for example we call function ```add_one()``` with arguments ```a, b, c``` that adds 1 to each of its arguments.

 ```python
 import memory_graph as mg